confluentinc/ksql/docs-md/operate-and-deploy/installation/server-config/avro-schema.md

 values.

 Schemas with nested fields are supported.
-You can read nested data, in Avro, PROTOBUF, and JSON formats, by using the STRUCT type.
+You can read nested data, in Avro, PROTOBUF, JSON, and JSON_SR formats, by using the STRUCT type.
 Also, you can create new nested STRUCT data as the result of a query.
 For more info, see [STRUCT](../../../developer-guide/syntax-reference.md#struct).